 There is no specific treatment for CADASIL available at the moment.
 In the long run, we hope that a better understanding of how the underlying genetic abnormality causes CADASIL will allow us to discover how this results in the blood vessel damage, and lead to the development of drugs to prevent this damage.
 However, this is likely to be a number of years away.

 If required during attacks of migraine, standard migraine painkillers can be taken.
 These include drugs such as Migraleve.
-Initially it was recommended not to take Triptan anti-migraine drugs such as Imigran, but a recent analysis found these were safe in CADASIL and helped migraine attacks in about half of patients.
-If migraine attacks are frequent then normal migraine prevention therapies seem effective.
+Initially, it was recommended not to take Triptan anti-migraine drugs such as Imigran, but a recent analysis found these are safe in CADASIL and helped migraine attacks in about half of patients.
+It is important to look for, and treat when necessary, depression in patients with CADASIL.
+This can be treated with standard anti-depressant drugs and cognitive behavioural therapy (CBT).